ruff-drivers/tag-reader-pn532-uart/README.md

 #### `card`

-The `card` event is issued when some card is around in the card reader.
+The `card` event is issued when some card, the type of which is `ISO/IEC14443 Type A`,  is around in the card reader.

 ## Contributing